2020 Pakistan Super League

-2020 Pakistan Super League (also known as PSL 5 or for sponsorship reasons as HBL PSL 2020) was the fifth season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB) in 2015.
+The 2020 Pakistan Super League, also known as PSL 5 and branded as HBL PSL V, was the fifth edition of the Pakistan Super League, a professional Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB).
 It started on 20 February 2020.
 The league was held entirely in Pakistan for the first time.
 Karachi Kings won their first title after defeating Lahore Qalandars by five wickets in the final.

 The playoff stage of the tournament was postponed due to the COVID-19 pandemic.
 In late March 2020, the PCB were looking at whether to declare the winner of the tournament based on the league standings, or to play the matches at a later date.
 On 2 July 2020, the PCB announced that they plan to complete the season in November 2020.
 On 2 September 2020, the PCB confirmed the fixtures for the remaining matches.

 Background

 In February 2019, the Prime Minister of Pakistan, Imran Khan, announced that the fifth season of the tournament will be held entirely in Pakistan.
 In March 2019, Ehsan Mani, Chairman of Pakistan Cricket Board also expressed the desire to host all the matches of this season in Pakistan.
 On 1 January 2020, PCB announced fixtures for the tournament confirming that the entire tournament will take place in Pakistan.